 Companies without legal personality (general or limited partnerships) may be registered for solvent liquidation according to a simplified procedure, if the company completes the solvent liquidation within one hundred and twenty days of the start date (simplified solvent liquidation).

 If a court, acting within its review powers, declares the company to be terminated, forced liquidation is ordered.
 Forced liquidation also takes place if, according to the material legislation, the termination of the company without a legal successor had a causal origin, or if the company does not complete solvent liquidation within three years, or if there is no switchover to the general rules for solvent liquidation.
-Changes relating to forced liquidation orders with legal force are officially noted by the court of registration in the companies register and are published.
+No forced liquidation may be ordered after a decision is made on the company's insolvency, and also if a court proceeding in a criminal procedure or the prosecutor notifies the registry court on the possibility of taking any measure of criminal nature against the company Changes relating to forced liquidation orders with legal force are officially noted by the court of registration in the companies register and are published.

 When filing for bankruptcy is the only option left for a business owner, it pays to cut losses, initiate proceedings sooner rather than later, and move on to a new business project.